aws-samples/sample-oracle-modernization-accelerator/bin/application/sqlTransformTargetMysqlRules.md

             - Purpose: Confirm list of files for validation

     3. XML Validation Process:
-        Detailed instructions are documented in SQLTransformTargetXMLValidation.txt, but currently this step should be skipped and not performed
+        Detailed instructions are documented in $APP_TOOLS_FOLDER/sqlTransformTargetXmlValidation.md, but currently this step should be skipped and not performed

     4. Completion:
         4.1 Status Update: